 When you are planning your estate, you need to have a clear picture of how you want your legacy to continue.
 In addition to deciding who will receive the house and family heirlooms, you have another important decision to make: Who do you want to administer your estate?
 The executor of your estate will implement your action plan and act as the voice of your estate.

 But how do you choose an executor?
 This person will be helping your loved ones through a difficult time, overseeing your finances, paying your final bills and distributing your property.
 Because it is a great responsibility, you’ll want to choose the right person for the job.
 These seven characteristics will help you identify what is important when selecting an executor.

-6 Qualities of a Good Estate Executor
+7 Qualities of a Good Executor

 Though the executor is typically compensated for the time they spend executing your final wishes, it is wise to choose someone who has the time to spend on your estate.
-Have a discussion with the person you wish to execute your will, and ensure they are willing to spend the time it takes to wrap up your estate and carry out your final wishes.
+Have a discussion with the person you wish to execute your will and ensure they are willing to spend the time it takes to carry out your final wishes.

-In addition to all of these qualities, remember to choose someone that is compassionate.
-Your executor will help your loved ones through a very stressful and difficult time, while guarding and protecting your wishes.
+In addition to all of these qualities, remember to choose someone who is compassionate.
+Your executor will help your loved ones through a very stressful and difficult time while guarding and protecting your wishes.

 From life insurance to estate planning, your Farm Bureau agent can connect you with resources that will help you plan and execute your estate plan.